-He is supported by the Downing Fund Managers team, which was established in 2010 by award-winning* fund manager Judith MacKenzie.
-Judith heads up the ten-strong team who manage over £184 million in publicly listed assets (as at 29 February 2020).
-The investment team have many years’ experience across both private and public equity markets.
+He is supported by the Downing Fund Managers team, which was established in 2011 by award-winning* fund manager Judith MacKenzie.
+Judith heads up the 13 strong team who manage over £202 million in publicly listed assets (as at 30 September 2020).
+The investment team are based in London and have many years’ experience across both private and public equity markets.

 Downing Fund Managers is a boutique asset management business, drawing on Downing LLP's 25-year venture capital track record.

 Our investment committee draws on a significant number of years investment experience to provide risk oversight on new investments and portfolio management.